 KALTC is always keen to welcome new members!
 Whether you’re looking to play social tennis, have coaching, or would like to play for one of our Parks League teams, there is something for everyone.
 Being in 3 different divisions of the Parks Leagues means there are opportunities for players of all abilities and team trials are held every year.

-Following reductions in government funding the City Council plans to reduce investment in tennis facilities, and to withdraw it entirely from April 2019.
-BHCC intends to cease to collect money, provide maintenance or any capital investment.
+Following reductions in government funding, the City Council plans to reduce investment in tennis facilities and to withdraw it entirely from April 2019.
+BHCC intends to cease to collect money, provide maintenance, or any capital investment.
 The Council wanted regular court users to develop a Citywide proposal to take over the management of the courts.
-It has proved impossible for agreement to the two bids submitted; some of the bigger clubs are proposing to submit independent bids to manage their own courts.
+It has proved impossible for the agreement to the two bids submitted; some of the bigger clubs are proposing to submit independent bids to manage their own courts.
 KALTC is too small a club with limited volunteers willing or able to manage such a massive undertaking.

-The council have accepted smaller clubs are not in a position to run their courts so the Environment Sustainability and Transport Committee are looking into possible alternatives including not for profit companies running them.
-The future is still uncertain but if you value this local facility keep reading the minutes of above committee and ask questions of your local councillor.
+The council has accepted smaller clubs are not in a position to run their courts so the Environment Sustainability and Transport Committee are looking into possible alternatives including not-for-profit companies running them.
+The future is still uncertain but if you value this local facility keep reading the minutes of the above committee and ask questions of your local councilor.
 We know what happened to the City’s bowling greens.
 We cannot allow the same to happen to the tennis courts.

 Come on budding Tennis players in the Hove Community, join us, and help retain this much-valued facility.